tyybbi/transcriptions/README.md

 # Transcriptions

-_TBD_

 A collection of bass transcriptions in LilyPond notation.

 ## How to

-If needed, generate score pdfs and midi files by
+If needed, generate score and tablature PDF files by running
 ```
 $ lilypond -o output src/*.ly
 ```